apsanregmi/Todo-List/README.md

 ## Project Overview

-Freeschema Frontend is designed with data management in mind, leveraging the `mftsccs-browser` framework to simplify the handling of both frontend and backend data operations.
-This project enables the development of dynamic applications with seamless data interactions and is suited for building applications such as to-do lists, phonebooks, and more.
+Todo app is designed with data management in mind, leveraging the `mftsccs-browser` framework to simplify the handling of both frontend and backend data operations.
+This project enables the development of dynamic applications with seamless data interactions and is suited for building to-do lists.

 ## Features